-On the occasion of her last installattive project in Rome, titled EMPIRE and installed at the National Roman Museum, until September 1st, Elisabetta Benassi (1966, Rome) intertwines connections and traces among her most recent works, suspended in a closer future.
+On the occasion of her last sculptoral project, titled EMPIRE and installed in Rome at the National Roman Museum, until September 1st, Elisabetta Benassi (1966, Rome) examines in depth connections and traces disclosed among her most recent works, suspended in a closer future.

-Your last solo show in Paris is entitled The Sovereign Individual.
-Which kind of food for thought, which kind of speculative notes, which further imaginaries has offer to anticipate or to get into EMPIRE (2019)?
+Your last solo show, in Paris was entitled The Sovereign Individual.
+Which kind of notional imaginaries, which kind of speculative notes, which further imaginaries the show has offered to anticipate or to get into EMPIRE (2019)?

-Elisabetta Benassi: In order to talk about EMPIRE, I should first mention a project in Reggio Emilia, at the Collezione Maramotti, happened before my 2018 exhibition in Paris.
-For me exhibitions are more important than single works, they allow me to articulate an idea in a more complex way.
-Whole of the solo show in Reggio Emilia was inspired by a controversy which was born in the 1970s, following a purchase by the Tate Modern related to a fragment of an installation realized by the American artist Carl Andre.
-The title was Equivalent and it was articulated around the exhibition displacing, the focus was voted to enhance Maramotti Collection, inside the first factory of Max Mara fashion house.
-Among the works I made for such occasion there was Infinity, in which I first used the ‘Empire’ brick.
+Elisabetta Benassi: In order to talk about EMPIRE, I should initially mention a project I realized in Reggio Emilia, at Collezione Maramotti.
+It occurred before the 2018 exhibition I had in Paris.
+For me, exhibitions are more important than each single work, they always allow me to articulate an idea in a more complex way.
+The entire solo show in Reggio Emilia was inspired by a past controversy.
+It was about a fact occurred in the 1970s: an acquisition promoted by Tate Modern and related to a fragment of an installation by the American artist Carl Andre.
+The title was Equivalent and it was articulated around exhibitive displacements.
+The focus was voted to enhance Maramotti Collection, inside the oldest factory of Max Mara fashion brand.
+Among the works I realized, on such occasion, there was Infinity, in which I first made use of Empire’s bricks.

-Sovereign Individual draws its title from the book of one of the most tenacious English neoliberals -an ardent Brexit supporter - named Jacob Rees-Mogg, who figures a world out in which every idea of community has disappeared and the "sovereign individual" reigns over a hypercompetitive world.
-The three large plaster shelters installed in Paris, the habitable shells equipped with doors, are precisely precarious shelters for the last "sovereign individuals", actually dealing with a possible apocalyptic future.
+Sovereign Individual drew its title from the book of one of the most tenacious English neoliberals, an ardent Brexit supporter, Jacob Rees-Mogg, who figures a world out in which every idea of community has disappeared and the "sovereign individual" rules over a hypercompetitive world.
+The three large plaster shelters installed in Paris, as well as the habitable shells equipped with doors, are precisely precarious shelters for the last "sovereign individuals", actually dealing with a possible apocalyptic future.

-In your recent practice, could you please list three imaginary solutions offering your clearest form of resistance, of balance in front of two chaotic dimensions such as individual salvation and collective catastrophe?
+In your recent practice, could you please list three imaginary solutions conceiving your clearest form of resistance -of balance- in front of two chaotic dimensions such as individual salvation and collective catastrophe?

-I would say that there are at least two imaginary solutions: one is precisely about the individual shelters.
-The second one is related to time and in particular with the imaginary possibility of escaping Capitalism time of production, throughout an altered level of consciousness and a time suspension.
-But those are just solutions only determined by an ironic sense of humour, they are ways to solve the problem.
-I am not interested in providing solutions, but in glimpsing the emptiness that surrounds us, making people feeling the urgency of finding non illusory answers, non sentimental views.
+I would say that there are, at least, two imaginary solutions: one is accurately about the individual shelters.
+The second one is related to time and, especially, to the utopian chance of escaping Capitalism time of production, throughout an altered level of consciousness and a time suspension.
+But those are just solutions, only determined by an ironic sense of humour.
+They are ways to solve the problem.
+I am not interested in providing solutions, but in glimpsing the emptiness that surrounds us, making people feeling the urgency of finding non-illusory answers, non-sentimental point of views.

-The choice of involving, of simbolically embroiling bricks does not refer to specific style criteria, relating to a simple formal preference.
-I use brick because it represents a basic constructive unit, essential but also primordial, an element whose function could not be distorted.
-A bit like the atom's definition, it is elementary but extremely powerful, fragile but also enduring, persisting when it joins other similar elements.
+The choice of entail bricks simbolically does not refer to specific style criteria, connected, on another side, to a simple formal preference.
+I use bricks because they represent a basic constructive unit, essential but also ancestral, an element whose function could not be misinterpreted.
+Exactly like the atom's definition: it is elementary but extremely powerful, fragile but also enduring; becoming long-lasting and continuous when it joins similar components.

-In fact, if some units are removed from the “wrong” places, the whole structures collapse, and chaos and entropy become mandatory conditions which cannot be rejected by history.
-Bricks could also evoke a metaphor about our society, about the individual within our society, about our individual stories as well as of a human, universal history.
+In fact, if some units are removed from the “wrong” places, the whole structures collapse, while chaos and entropy create fundamental conditions, which cannot be omitted by history.
+Bricks could also evoke a metaphor related to our society, to all individuals within our society, to our personal stories as well as to a human, universal history.

-Every time you used the brick, as a minimal structural unit, for building a space up, inside a larger space characterized by time, you also graft the doubt of a fragility about what could be built.
+Every time you used bricks, as a minimal structural unit for building a space up -inside a larger space characterized by time- you also graft the doubt of a building fragility.
 Is EMPIRE (2019) strictly related to this concept?

-Yes, I appreciate bricks also for such a reason, in order I just could use it dry, without applying mortar, in balance against gravity itself and therefore together with the possibility of dismantle a built structure to the single unit.
+Yes, I foster bricks' uses also for such a reason: because I just could handle them dry, without applying mortar, in balance against gravity and, therefore, pondering the possibility of dismantling an existent structure up to a single unit.

-Representing a basic unit of each wall in the world, brick is intrinsically linked to the size of human hands, the basic size of the bricklayer, of the building worker.
-Himan hands are a measure unit for both the building and the human work, and it’s also the essential component to reconsider it as a “tool”, fundamental for its creation from clay: all the bricks I use are hand-made according to traditional artisan techniques.
+Representing a basic unit of each wall in the world, brick is linked to the size of human hands intrinsically.
+Embodying the basic size of a bricklayer, of a building worker.
+Human hands results a measure unit for both the building and the human work, and it’s also the essential component to reconsider it as a “tool”, fundamental for its creation from clay: all the bricks I use are hand-made, according to traditional handcrafted techniques.

-Where does the idea of this new installation come from and which kind of dialogue does it maintain, develop, enhance with National Roman Museum?
+Where does the idea of this new installation come from and which kind of dialogue it intertwines, develops, enhances with National Roman Museum?

-Any possible connection, relationship with the National Roman Museum and ancient art allows me to challenge myself concerning a larger, stratified and deeper time.
-Giving also shape to a more ambitious project, avoiding to relate myself directly to a monumental attitude or intervening in a merely aesthetical way.
+Any possible connection, relationship created with the National Roman Museum and ancient art allows me to challenge myself, because it concerns a larger, stratified and deeper time to work on.
+It also shapes a more ambitious project, avoiding to relate myself directly to a monumental attitude or intervening in a merely aesthetical way.
 Each work belongs to its own time, a non-linear time.
 Quoting Gabriele Guercio: “artworks are caesuras breaking and bending the arrow of time”.

-Moreover I was deeply keen on the context: the city of Rome.
+Moreover I was deeply keen on a referring environment: the city of Rome.
 It represents an opportunity, for me, of being able to measure myself.
 I'm facing what my city symbolises, for better or for worse.
-Today the bricks are even more politically connoted: the empire we are facing is no longer just the traditional one, but an even wider, immaterial, pervasive form of dominion, ruling our world.
+Today the bricks are even more politically connoted: the empire we are currently facing is no longer just a previous one, but it's an even wider, immaterial, pervasive form of dominion, ruling our world.
 The destruction of welfare, the growth of poverty and inequality, unemployment, wars, create millions of victims and billions of exploited people.
-EMPIRE’s black bricks establish simple, temporary, aggressive shapes; they create a sort of a skirmish with the white sculptures of the Museum and with the spectator.
-They seem to be basements voted to support weird giants: they are solid but they also could still fall.
+EMPIRE’s black bricks establish simple, temporary, aggressive shapes; they all create a sort of a skirmish with the white sculptures of the Museum and with the spectator.
+They look like basements voted to support weird giants: they are solid but at the same time they also could still fall.

 The term Empire - a clear reference to Andre – which kind of historical and political landscapes does it evoke?

-The term includes several historical, political, economic, military, social resonances; they are not limited to antiquity, and on whose nature, starting from the colonialist, fascist, or even more ruthless repetitions of contemporary imperialism while it concerns artistic reflections of great relevance.
+The term includes several historical, political, economic, military, social resonances; they are not limited to ancient times, and on whose nature, starting from the colonialist, fascist, or even more ruthless repetitions of contemporary imperialism.
+On the contrary, it concerns artistic reflections gathered with great relevance.

-I think that past and present should be glimped not in a linear but in a dialectical way; so I tried to imagine how, in a thousand years, a work made of black bricks, inside a Roman brick building, would be acknowledged.
-No one, maybe, would ever think about reading a trademark realized by an American furnace, a Carl Andre’s oeuvre or even by me.
+I think that past and present should be glimped not in a linear but in a dialectical way; that's why I tried to imagine how, in a thousand years, a work made of black bricks, inside a Roman brick building, would be acknowledged.
+No one, perhaps, would ever think about reading a trademark realized by an American furnace, a Carl Andre’s oeuvre or even by me.
 Will it be considered a testimony of our age?
-Will it be esteemed or will it be considered irrelevant?
+Will it be not appreciated or will it be considered irrelevant?
 Which kind of further empires will get in dialogue with EMPIRE?

-How did it join the international program and the call for proposals of the Italian Council (2018), a competition conceived by the Directorate General for Contemporary Art and Architecture and Urban Suburbs (DGAAP) of the Ministry for Cultural Heritage and Activities?
+How did such installation join the international program and the call for proposals of the Italian Council (2018), a competition conceived by the Directorate General for Contemporary Art and Architecture and Urban Suburbs (DGAAP) of the Ministry for Cultural Heritage and Activities?

-EMPIRE is a way to rethink the relationship between antiquity and the contemporary era, within a problematic way.
-I tried to obstruct the Classic that we always think to know by heart.
-I was aiming to turn it into a node to rethink it as a form of friction and resistance, against the presumed automatisms of our present.
+EMPIRE is a way to rethink the relationship between antiquity and contemporary era, inscribed within a critic dimension.
+I tried to obstruct the Classic models that we always think to know instinctively, by heart.
+I was aiming to turn it into a different perspective, as a form of friction and resistance, against the presumed automatisms of our present.

 Why 6000 bricks represent the exact number of elements composing EMPIRE (2019)?

-In your view, EMPIRE (2019) could contain in itself a sort of hypostatization, a solidification of a performative gesture that you, ideally, deepened in M’Fumu (2015), you perpetrated in Corsaro (2014) and you entrusted in Nevermore (2008)?
+In your view, EMPIRE (2019) could reveal a sort of hypostatization, a solidification of a performative gesture that you deepened in M’Fumu (2015), perpetrated in Corsaro (2014) and entrusted, ideally, in Nevermore (2008)?

 Actually we could consider it an action, a performance, like the construction of a barricade, or a shelter.
 A feature offered also by its temporary and site specific nature.
-It is not clear, within the four different configurations of the work, which one is to be built or which one is going to be dismantled.
+It's not clear, among the four different configurations of the work, which one is going to be built or which one is going to be dismantled.
 Such changeability contributes to bestow it on its performative aspects.

-Could you express a message, a though associated with EMPIRE (2019)?
+Could you please formulate a message, a statement guiding EMPIRE (2019) through?

-More than a thought, I’d rather express a wish for those who see it: please ponder it considering all of its aspects, even though they could not seem predictable.
+More than a thought, I’d rather to express a wish for those who see it: please ponder it, just considering the whole of its aspects, even though they could not seem predictable.

 - Exhibition Title: